sCrypt-Inc/scryptTS-docs/docs/overview.md

 An output contains:

 - The amount of bitcoins it contains.
-- A piece of computer code (called the locking script).
+- bytecodes (called the locking script).

 while an input contains:
 - A reference to the previous transaction output.
-- A piece of computer code (the unlocking script).
+- bytecodes (the unlocking script).

 An Unspent Transaction Output (UTXO) is an output not consumed in any transaction yet.
-The low-level computer code is called [Bitcoin Script](https://wiki.bitcoinsv.io/index.php/Script).
+The low-level bytecode/opcode is called [Bitcoin Script](https://wiki.bitcoinsv.io/index.php/Script), which is interpreted by the [Bitcoin Virtual Machine](https://xiaohuiliu.medium.com/introduction-to-bitcoin-smart-contracts-9c0ea37dc757) (BVM).

 ![](../static/img/utxo.jpg)